maistra/header-append-filter/README.md

 $ make build
 ```

-A file named `extension.wasm` was created in the current directory.
+A file named `plugin.wasm` was created in the current directory.